Our verdict

 It's fun, not boring

-"Euphoric" is how one road runner describes his experience with the shoe's midsole.
-Why so?
-Because it's noticeably more responsive and lively than the past version.
+We thoroughly enjoyed the shoe's ride as it is noticeably more responsive and lively than the past version.

-Another adds that it's "an incredible ride" because apart from the fun it offers, it also brings lots and lots of shock absorption, thanks to its generous cushion.
+What is also great about this Mizuno shoe is that apart from the fun it offers, it also brings lots and lots of shock absorption, thanks to its generous cushion.

-Despite all the good stuff about the shoe's midsole, one thing about it that critics have complained about is the lengthy adjustment period it requires.
+Despite all the good stuff about the shoe's midsole, one thing that can make this running shoe less likable is the lengthy adjustment period it requires.

 The Wave Horizon 6's upper crushes it!